 For capturing a user's undivided attention, nothing beats the immersive, full-screen experience of Instagram Stories and Reels.
 Both formats are designed to be vertical, so getting the dimensions right isn't just a recommendation—it's essential for a professional look.

 The correct dimensions are 1080 x 1920 pixels, a 9:16 aspect ratio.
+Getting these specs right is especially important for Reels, where the Instagram Reels algorithm evaluates watch time and completion rate — poorly sized videos that display black bars or get cropped hurt those signals.
 Using these exact dimensions ensures your content fills the entire screen, preventing distracting black bars or blurry, stretched visuals.
 If you upload content that doesn't fit, Instagram will either crop it (potentially cutting off vital information) or shrink it, which looks unprofessional.
+These specs apply to both short clips and longer videos — if you're planning to share extended video content, our guide on how to post a long video on Instagram covers the full requirements.

 Understanding the Safe Zone